sujonraihan/ibcs/Storage/module8-replication-disaster-recovery.md

 ## Summary

-Replication & Disaster Recovery হল একটি critical aspect যা business continuity ensure করে। Proper configuration এবং deployment এর মাধ্যমে reliable disaster recovery achieve করা যায়।
+Replication & Disaster Recovery is a critical aspect that ensures business continuity.
+Reliable disaster recovery can be achieved through proper configuration and deployment.

 **Key Takeaways:**
 - Choose appropriate replication method